Some options for obtaining funding are given on this page. See the Postgraduate Funding Search for details of other awards that are available.

 The Gates Cambridge Trust offers scholarships for MPhil and PhD study.
 They are open to applicants from any country other than the UK.

-To apply, complete the funding application section of the Applicant Portal, including a 500-word personal statement.
+To apply, complete the funding application section of the Applicant Portal, which includes four questions about how you fit the Gates Cambridge criteria.

 You must also have a Gates Cambridge reference, which is in addition to your two academic references.
 It is important to ensure that your Gates Cambridge referee is fully briefed about the scholarship and its selection criteria so they can write the most appropriate reference for you.